-All shipments of Digi-Data equipment should be made with the original containers or equivalent.
+All shipments of Digi-Data equipment should be made with the orginal containers or equivalent.
 Equivalent packaging includes not less than two inches of shock absorbing material surrounding the recorder.
-The machine should then be enclosed in a second box and well padded.
+The machine should be packed in a double walled heavy duty corrugated cardboard container.
+This container should then be enclosed in a second box and well padded.
 Digi-Data Corporation assumes no responsibility for damage to recorders which have been improperly packed.